 These gentle giants are still prone to hereditary and congenital conditions that may adversely affect their health – as well as your family budget.
 Some of the conditions and illnesses Great Pyrenees are prone to include joint conditions such as hip and elbow dysplasia; eye problems such as entropion; deafness and skeletal issues such as cervical vertebral instability (Wobbler syndrome).

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Great Pyrenees inherits more than just a fluffy coat, you’re covered.